Seating System Usage for Children with Cerebral Palsy

 Importance of Seating Systems

-Seating systems help children achieve safe and correct sitting position by supporting trunk and pelvis stability.
-Correct posture not only increases comfort but also:
+Seating systems help children achieve a safe and correct sitting position by supporting trunk and pelvis stability.
+Correct posture not only increases comfort but also supports the child’s developmental and functional needs.

 - Helps prevent secondary orthopedic problems

-- Ensures effective functioning of respiratory and digestive systems
+- Supports more effective functioning of respiratory and digestive systems

-- Supports increased participation in daily life activities
+- Contributes to increased participation in daily life activities

 Benefits Provided